aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to FODS via C# or Online App" h2=".NET API for POWERPOINT to FODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POWERPOINT files to FODS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POWERPOINT to FODS.

+The first step is to use Aspose.Slides for .NET to export POWERPOINT to HTML.
+This component provides a wide range of features for manipulating POWERPOINT presentations, including the ability to export presentations to HTML.
+It also offers a range of features for formatting and styling the output HTML, such as setting the font size, color, and alignment.

+The second step is to use Aspose.Cells for .NET Spreadsheet Programming API to convert HTML to FODS.
+This component provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to FODS.
+It also offers a range of features for formatting and styling the output FODS, such as setting the font size, color, and alignment.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POWERPOINT file to FODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+By using Aspose.Total for .NET, developers can quickly and easily convert POWERPOINT files to FODS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POWERPOINT to FODS, making it easy to integrate into any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}